nss-day-cohort-46/sprinkles-of-joy-chewbakklava/README.md

 This is a web application that serves as a portal for customers to interact with the local bakery Sprinkles of Joy and the services therein.

+nB.
+This is a student project assignment from the curriculum at [Nashville Software School](http://nashvillesoftwareschool.com)

 ![Tech Stack](https://img.shields.io/badge/Tech%20Stack-HTML%2C%20CSS%2C%20JS%2C%20json--server-blue)

 ### Features